richardsavery/demos/_projects/shimiandprosody.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mDAmApNw5wo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ###### About:
-My work with Shimi focuses on generating a new non-speech voice while avoiding uncanny valley and developing better human-robot interaction.
+My work with Shimi started with the broad question of what voice should they use to communicate.
+I focused on generating a new non-speech voice aiming to avoiding uncanny valley, and allow a robot to talk like a robot.
 This was done using prosodic audio generated through deep learning on an embedded Nvidia Jetson TX2.
-I was able to show that using this new voice created a more trustworthy version of Shimi than using a human voice.
+After creating the voice we were able to show increased levels of trust in users when collaborating with Shimi.
+These metrics then led to the development of an expanded successful NSF grant which begun in November 2019.

 ### Grants
 ###### National Science Foundation, National Robotics Initiative - $669,912.00